Employee Appreciation Letter Multiple Examples and Free Resources

 But this does not eliminate or substitute the need for writing a formal employee appreciation letter.

-Additionally, when you present the employee appreciation letter make sure you do it amongst their co-workers.
+Additionally, when you present the employee appreciation letter make sure you do it among their co-workers.

 When trying to decide - should I, or shouldn't I, formally present an employee appreciation letter to one of your staff take a look at who is doing what first.